 Christopher recently presented a paper at the 27th IEEE Conference on Software Engineering Education and Training (CSEE&T 2014), in Klagenfurt, Austria.
 It introduces Lancaster University's Software Engineering Studio for undergraduate students, and also shares some observations and reflections of the studio, relating it to his previous work.

 We are busy working on The HeartLink project!
 Did you have a look at he newly launched website www.heartlink.co.uk?
 A new version of the HeartLink research app will be launched in the coming days packed with new features and a bit of intelligence!
 Until then you can download the latest version of HeartLink App from Google Play.

-This is a work in progress paper, submitted to SMART 2014.
+This is a work in progress paper, accepted to SMART 2014.
 It is a continuation of work carried out during the MRes summer project and will form the basis of my PhD.

 In this hands-on workshop Stuart will teach principles of physical and psychological deception that he has used with, amongst others, architects in Manchester, digital artists in Lima and Madrid and many others in the context of designing pervasive media.

 Here is a questions, which should be quite simple but has been giving me quite a bit of problems recently.